 Your general dentist will monitor the growth and development of your or your child’s wisdom teeth and will recommend an experienced oral surgeon at the appropriate time for removal.
 Since most wisdom teeth tend to erupt between the ages of 17 and 25, removal of wisdom teeth usually occurs earlier, before they have had a chance to develop in the jaw fully.
 Younger patients with underdeveloped wisdom teeth tend to experience a smoother procedure and a faster healing time.

-Drs.
-Schow and Urig of Bonita Medical Center in Santa Fe, NM, are highly qualified to perform a wide range of oral and maxillofacial surgery services, including wisdom teeth extraction.
+Dr. Schow of Bonita Medical Center in Santa Fe, NM, is highly qualified to perform a wide range of oral and maxillofacial surgery services, including wisdom teeth extraction.
 Bonita Medical Center provides a safe, sterile, and welcoming environment to make every patient as relaxed as possible.

 Wisdom Teeth Removal Process

 A complete oral evaluation will take place during your first appointment.
 If necessary, 3D diagnostic scans will also be taken at this time.
 Your oral surgeon will create an individualized treatment plan based on the position of your teeth, the type of anesthesia to be used, and personal preferences.
 This is a great time to ask any questions or concerns you may have.
 You will leave our office after your consultation with pre-operative instructions to prepare for the procedure.

 A combination of IV sedation and local anesthesia is the most common anesthesia option for wisdom teeth removal, but other options are available.
 The type of anesthesia selected for your procedure will depend on your medical history, personal preference, and other factors.